How Serge Ibaka could be the key to the Raptors' season

 Ujiri’s move signals that his team has no interest in continuing the usual backslide that comes from losing to James in the Eastern Conference finals.
 James has faced five different teams during his run of six consecutive conference finals appearances.
 Chicago hasn’t returned since losing to James’ Miami Heat in 2011, with Rose suffering a left knee injury in the first round the following season.
 Boston hasn’t returned since falling to James in 2012, with the Celtics losing Ray Allen that summer and shipping out Paul Pierce and Kevin Garnett a year later.
 Indiana met James in back-to-back seasons but was out of fuel for the rematch, burned out by an overly aggressive chase and internal friction; now Paul George is all that remains.
 In his first year back in Cleveland, James swept the 60-win Atlanta Hawks in 2015, and they haven’t come close to resembling a contender since then, with Paul Millsap the only starter remaining from that squad.

 The Raptors started the encore to their first conference finals appearance looking like a team that was intent on getting back.
 They were arguably playing above their heads – especially with the tear that DeRozan couldn’t have been expected to maintain – but the current funk since the calendar year began might’ve been the impetus to avoid settling.
 They’ve lost 15 of their past 25 games and allowed Boston, Washington and Atlanta to move ahead of them in the standings.
 Once Millsap was removed from the trading block, Ibaka was the best available fit, and Ujiri went for it.
+Didn’t hurt that the price was lower than what it would’ve taken to land Millsap — or to acquire Ibaka from the Thunder.

 Ujiri sat out the trade deadline last season but couldn’t idly watch a contending team crumble, so he made a bold move with which Toronto fans should be excited, considering his track record.
 (He pulled in a massive haul for Carmelo Anthony in Denver, got the Raptors franchise moving forward by dealing Rudy Gay, snagged a first-round pick for Andrea Bargnani and turned Greivis Vasquez into Norman Powell and the pick that helped land Ibaka).
 Toronto will have to find a way to retain both Lowry and Ibaka when they become free agents this summer, but that’s a concern for later – after the Raptors have exhausted the possibilities with this team.